Mental Health Disorders

-- Enjoy both time alone and with others: Although the amount of time a person likes to spend with others depends on how much of an introvert or extrovert they are, mentally healthy people in general enjoy both time alone and time with others.
-They’re comfortable being by themselves, but they are also comfortable speaking with others or spending quality time with family and friends.
+- Healthy relationship with being alone: Mentally healthy people, in general, enjoy both time alone and time with others.
+The amount of time a person prefers to spend with others depends on how much of an introvert or extrovert they are.
+They feel at ease being by themselves, but they also feel at ease conversing with people or spending time with their loved ones.

-- Accept differences: Mentally healthy people may have strong opinions about right and wrong ways to live, but they “live and let live,” meaning they acknowledge not everyone shares their views about important issues.
-They can accept other people for who they are without compromising their own values and integrity.
+- Comfort with differences: Although they may have strong convictions about what is right and wrong, mentally healthy people “live and let live,” which means they accept that not everyone shares their opinions on significant matters.
+They are capable of accepting others for who they are without compromising their own principles and morals.

 Signs of Mental Health Problems